 Option C: Use Tools to Help You Build a Robust Lead List

-Finally, if your lead criteria are fully fleshed-out, use a sales intelligence database like LinkedIn’s Sales Navigator or Apollo.
+For advanced prospecting, consider using an AI-powered lead finder alongside traditional databases like Sales Navigator or Apollo for semantic search capabilities.
 Both allow you to filter by specific criteria to find leads, including company size, persona match (Apollo), recent funding (Apollo), and more.

-Sales Navigator’s main perk is the fact that LinkedIn is the professional network.
+Sales Navigator's main perk is the fact that LinkedIn is the professional network for building targeted lead lists.

 When prospects have a major update in their company, want to share something they're proud of, or switch workplaces, they'll post about it on LinkedIn.
 This allows you to set up sales triggers and reach out at the right time.

-You can build lead lists within Sales Navigator.
-Still, suppose you don’t want to struggle with LinkedIn’s messaging (email addresses are unavailable with Sales Navigator).
+You can build a lead list within Sales Navigator.
+Still, suppose you don't want to struggle with LinkedIn's messaging (email addresses are unavailable with Sales Navigator).
 In that case, you can bulk-export your Sales Nav leads with Findymail to get their verified email addresses.

 Export entire lead lists:

 Apollo, on the other hand, is a more expensive sales intelligence and engagement platform.
-You can use it as a contact database and an outreach tool.
+You can use it as a contact database and an outreach tool for comprehensive lead generation strategies.

 For example, if you're an AE and your sales reps gave you a lead list, you can use Apollo for additional prospect research before you reach out.
 This can help you pose the right questions to buyers, having understood their business.